-Adam holds provider, instructor, and trainer certifications from multiple organizations.
-Katchmarchi is a licensed teacher in the state of Pennsylvania for grades K-12 in Health and Physical Education.
-He is also a licensed emergency medical technician (EMT-B) by the Pennsylvania Department of Health.
+Adam holds provider, instructor, and trainer certifications from multiple safety and aquatic organizations and is a licensed teacher in the state of Pennsylvania for grades K-12 in Health and Physical Education.
 He received a National Swimming Pool Foundation Fellowship Award in 2014 and has been recognized twice by Aquatic International as a Power Award recipient, first in 2012 as a “Next Generation Leader in the Field of Aquatics” and again in 2017 as one of the “Most Influential People in the Aquatic Industry.”
 He has also received a letter of commendation from the National Water Safety Congress in 2011.
-Most recently, Katchmarchi received a Recent Alumni Award from Slippery Rock University.
+Most recently, Katchmarchi received a Recent Alumni Award from Slippery Rock University in 2019.

 Adam is a steering committee member for the U.S. National Water Safety Action Plan, serves as an organizational representative to Water Safety USA and the Aquatics Coalition, represents NDPA in the planning for National Water Safety Month, and serves on numerous industry committees and councils.